andrejprotti/dogwalkers/README.md

 # Dogwalkers

-This application sets up a simple API with all basic CRUD operations to manage your DogWalking needs :tada:
+This application sets up a simple API with all basic operations to manage your DogWalking needs :tada:
 It uses docker, docker-compose and rails to achieve such a feat!

 ## Requirements